13 Black Cats

 13 Black Cats, circa 1925.
 Front (left to right): McClelland, Greenwald, Matlock.
 Back (left to right): Johnson, MacDougall, Goebel, Nichols, Richter.

 The 13 Black Cats, also known as the 13 Flying Black Cats or simply the Black Cats, was a 1920s group of Los Angeles–based performers who would do stunts, primarily using airplanes and also including motorcycles and automobiles, for a set price.
 Examples included upside-down flying for $100 and blowing up an airplane in mid-air for $1500.
 They performed at airshows and in movies and were featured in newsreels of the era.
 The group's advertising used the tagline "If a Black Cat can't do it—It can't be done."

 History

 On its founding in 1924, the group had 13 members, led by Ronald "Bon" MacDougall (1901–1970), and was based at Burdette Airport—of which MacDougall was a part-owner, and where some of them worked or learned to fly—at Western Avenue and 102nd Street in Los Angeles, California.
-The group disbanded in 1929, due to competition from cut-rate pilots.
+The group disbanded in 1929 due to competition from cut-rate pilots.

-The uniform of the Black Cats was a black sweater which was adorned on the front with a cat and number 13 patch.
+The uniform of the Black Cats was a black sweater which was adorned on the front with a cat and a number 13 patch.
 The members had their name on the back.
 The logo of the group was a black cat turned sideways with an arched back standing on a fence with a full moon visible.